Astros vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 56.7% of the games this season when they were the moneyline favorite (51-39).
+- The Astros have won 52 of the 91 games they were favored on the moneyline this season (57.1%).

-- The Astros have a 56.5% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Astros have an implied win probability of 65.5%.

-- Houston has played in 130 games with set over/under, and have combined with opponents to go over the total 66 times (66-62-2).
+- Houston has combined with opponents to hit the over on the total 67 times this season for a 67-62-2 record against the over/under.

 - The Astros are 8-8-0 against the spread this season.